 Early Life and Education

 Assaf Rappaport was born in Israel on August 28, 1983.
-He demonstrated academic promise early on, graduating from the Hebrew University of Jerusalem with a bachelor's degree in computer science, physics, and mathematics.
-He furthered his education with a master's degree in computer science from the Technion – Israel Institute of Technology.
-Rappaport's early training included participation in the Talpiot program, an elite Israel Defense Forces (IDF) unit that combines academic studies with leadership and technological training.
+He demonstrated an early aptitude for academics, graduating from the Hebrew University of Jerusalem with a bachelor's degree in computer science, physics, and mathematics.
+Rappaport furthered his education at the Technion – Israel Institute of Technology, where he earned a master's degree in computer science.

-Rappaport's career began in the Israel Defense Forces (IDF), where he served as a Software Engineer and Project Manager.
-Following his military service, he briefly worked as a consultant at McKinsey & Company.
-Rappaport co-founded Adallom in 2012 with Ami Luttwak and Roy Reznik, a cloud security startup which was acquired by Microsoft in 2015 for $320 million.
-Rappaport later became the head of Microsoft's Israel Research & Development Center.
+Rappaport's journey began with military service in the IDF, where he served in elite technological units.
+After his military service, he briefly worked at McKinsey & Company as a consultant before embarking on his entrepreneurial journey.
+In 2012, Rappaport co-founded Adallom, a cloud access security broker (CASB), which was acquired by Microsoft in 2015 for approximately $320 million.
+Following the acquisition, he became the head of Microsoft's Israel Research and Development (R&D) Center.

 Key Business Strategies